Eelektrick/8-bit-bartender/README.md

 ## Link to the website

-My live deployment of weather-dashboard is located here: <https://eelektrick.github.io/8-bit-bartender/>
+Our live deployment of 8-Bit Bartender is located here: <https://eelektrick.github.io/8-bit-bartender/>

 ## How to use 8-bit-bartender